mattSutton462/WalS/README.md

 * FOLD: matches with the division operator "/".
 * PREHEAT: matches with left parenthesis "(".
 * OVEN: matches with the right parenthesis ")".
-* BAKE: matches with the newline character "\n".
-* WHISK: declares a variable
 * ID: matches any sequence of letters or underscores starting with a letter or underscore.
 * WHITESPACE: matches with any whitespace.
 * UNKNOWN: matches with any input that is not tokenized.